-Bishop DiMarzio has designated December 1, 2019 as Red Ribbon Sunday, a day of prayer for the Diocese of Brooklyn in honor of persecuted Christians throughout the world.
+December 1, 2019 was designated as Red Ribbon Sunday, a day of prayer for the Diocese of Brooklyn in honor of persecuted Christians throughout the world.

 Red Ribbon Sunday will be celebrated in partnership with Aid to the Church in Need, an international organization that offers material and spiritual support to persecuted Christians.
 Help us spread awareness of today’s Christian Martyrs through participating in the following events.